RickKessler/SNANA/README.md

 # SNANA
-Supernova Analysis package
+Supernova Analysis package.
-Read documentation in /docs
+Read documentation in /docs.

-May 2019: Transfer SNANA code from snana.uchicago.edu to Git
+SNANA code from snana.uchicago.edu to Git (May 2019).